A Survey on Out-of-Distribution Detection in NLP: Methodology

 \textbf{Feature-based Detecting} leverages features derived from intermediate layers of the model to implement density-based and distance-based scoring functions. ~\citet{gu2019statistical} proposed a nearest-neighbor based method with a distance-to-measure metric. ~\citet{breunig2000lof} used a local outlier factor as the detection score, in which the concept ``local'' measured how isolated an object was with respect to surrounding neighborhoods. ~\citet{lee2018simple,podolskiy2021revisiting} obtained the class-conditioned Gaussian distributions with respect to features of the deep models under Gaussian discriminant analysis.
 This scheme resulted in a confidence score based on the Mahalanobis distance.
 While Mahalanobis imposes a strong distributional assumption on the feature space, \citet{sun2022knn} demonstrated the efficacy of non-parametric nearest neighbor distance for OOD detection. ~\citet{zhang2021deep} proposed a post-processing method to learn an adaptive decision boundary (ADB) for each ID class.
-Specifically, the ADB is learned by balancing both the empirical and open space risks \citep{scheirer2014probability}.
+Specifically, the ADB is learned by balancing both the empirical and open space risks \citep{scheirer2014probability}. \citet{chen2022holistic} proposed to average all token representations from each intermediate layer of pre-trained language models as the sentence embedding for better OOD detection.
 Recently, \citet{ren2022out} proposed to detect OOD samples for conditional language generation tasks (such as abstractive summarization and translation) by calculating the distance between testing input/output and a corresponding background model in the feature space.

-\textbf{Ensembles-based Detecting} uses predictive uncertainty of a collection of supporting models to compute OOD scores.
+\textbf{Ensemble-based Detecting} uses predictive uncertainty of a collection of supporting models to compute OOD scores.
 Specifically, an input sample is regarded as an OOD sample if the variance of these models' predictions is high. ~\citet{gal2016dropout} modeled uncertainties by applying dropouts to neural-based models.
-This scheme approximates Bayesian inference in deep Gaussian processes. \citet{lakshminarayanan2017simple} used deep ensembles for uncertainty quantification, where multiple models with the same architecture were trained in parallel with different initialization. ~\citet{lukovnikov2021detecting} further proposed a heterogeneous ensemble of models with different architectures to detect compositional OOD samples for semantic parsing.
+This scheme approximates Bayesian inference in deep Gaussian processes. \citet{lakshminarayanan2017simple} used deep ensembles for uncertainty quantification, where multiple models with the same architecture were trained in parallel with different initializations. ~\citet{lukovnikov2021detecting} further proposed a heterogeneous ensemble of models with different architectures to detect compositional OOD samples for semantic parsing.